STRUCTURAL ANALYSIS 2 - 2022/3

 The summative assessment for this module consists of:

-Coursework assignment using Finite Element Analysis [LO 1, 2, 4, and 6]
+- Coursework assignment using Finite Element Analysis and verification procedures.
+This constitutes 30% of the assessment.

 Feedback is given by

-- Introduce different analytical and numerical approaches to assess the performance of different structural elements (i.e. frames, trusses, slabs and columns) commonly found in structural engineering.
+- Introduce different analytical and numerical approaches to assess the performance of different structural elements (i.e. frames, trusses, slabs and walls) commonly found in structural engineering.

-- Provide an appreciation of relevant topics in structural engineering such as second order effect for load-deflection analysis, plastic collapse, and instability which can govern the design/analysis of structures.
+- Provide an appreciation of relevant topics in structural engineering for load-deflection analysis and plastic collapse, which can govern the design/analysis of structures.

 C - Cognitive/analytical